jewelsofthought/neshama/site/posts/tol/social/destiny.md

 The combination of power and influence lays out the grid within which our lives are played out.

 Within the realm of power and control, there can be no controller who controls the controls upon any society, except for G-d, the All Merciful.
 In most "real" cases, there is a group who execute the law, yet stand above it.
-In fact, the laws are there to ensure their excelusive position is maintained at all costs, and it is a servant to and of their whims.
+In fact, the laws are there to ensure their exclusive position is maintained at all costs, and it is a servant to and of their whims.